epccs/RPUpi/Hardware/Testing/readme.md

 Disconnect the ICSP tool and measure the input current for 12Mhz crystal at 3.3V.
 It takes a long time to settel.

 ```
-{  "I_IN_MCU_12MHZ_LP-CRYSTAL_mA":[4.9,]}
+{  "I_IN_MCU_12MHZ_LP-CRYSTAL_mA":[4.9,5.1,]}
 ```

 ## Load CheckDTR Firmware

 Plug a header (or jumper) onto the +5V pin so that IOREF is jumpered to +5V.
-Connect TX pin to IOREF to pull it up (the RPUno normaly does this).
+Connect TX pin to IOREF to pull it up (the RPUno normaly does his).
 Plug a CAT5 RJ45 stub with 100 Ohm RX, TX and DTR pair terminations.
-Connect a 5V supply with CC mode set at 50mA to the +5V that was jumpered to IOREF (J7 pin 4) and  0V (J7 pin 2).
+Connect a 5V supply with CC mode set at 50mA to the +5V that was jumpered to IOREF (J8 pin 2) and  0V (J7 pin 2).
 Connect the ICSP tool (J9).

+NOTE: IOREF J7 pin 4 is not connected

 Use the command line to select the CheckDTR source working directory.
 Run the makefile rule used to load CheckDTR firmware that verifies DTR control is working: